Submitted by Yvonne Savio

 San Marino 91108

 Every Saturday, 10am-1pm.
 Ranch Open House.
 Stop by The Huntington’s urban agriculture site during our weekly open house and pick up some fresh ideas for sustainable gardening.
-Experts from the University of California LA County Master Gardener program will be on hand to answer questions and offer seasonal tips.
+Experts from the University of California Los Angeles County Master Gardener program will be on hand to answer questions and offer seasonal tips.
+The half-acre Ranch Garden—part classroom and part research lab—draws inspiration from The Huntington’s agricultural heritage to explore optimal approaches to gardening in Southern California’s semi-arid climate.
+The mission of the Ranch is to reconnect people with their food in beautiful and livable ways, inspiring visitors to incorporate edibles into the landscape of their home gardens.
+Visit huntington.org/ranchgarden/ to learn more.
 From the Teaching Greenhouse, follow signs to the site.
 Repeats every Saturday.

 J Paul Getty Museum – Getty Center